 The Aldrich family’s past, present, and future relationship with DTS goes on.
 Our first graduate’s brother, Willard (ThM, 1934; ThB, 1934; ThD, 1936) helped found Multnomah Bible College, serving as its president for thirty-five years (1943–1978).
 Upon his retirement, his son Joseph (ThM, 1968; ThD, 1971) filled his immense shoes.
 Other family members who passed through the halls of DTS have included Roy’s nephews, Jon (ThM, 1968) and Tim Aldrich (ThM, 1971; ThD, 1975), and son-in-law Ken Schafer (ThM, 1971).

 Before Roy Aldrich entered the Lord’s presence sixteen years ago, he and his second wife, Constance Crawley Aldrich, agreed to create a plan for their support of DTS to outlive them.
 When she passed away in 2011, their estate gift was distributed to the DTS general fund.
 The Aldrich family’s legacy of faith continues through their investment in the training of future Christian leaders.

-Lee was married for forty-five years to a very special lady, Susan.
-Although she was on the quiet side, she was influential in starting five ministries in her home church in Nacogdoches, TX.
-One of them was a chapter of the Ladies Bible Study Fellowship which she started in her community.
+Lee was married for forty-five years to a very special woman, Susan.
+Although she was on the quiet side, Susan was influential in starting five ministries in her home church in Nacogdoches, TX.
+One of them was a chapter of the Ladies Bible Study Fellowship, which she started in her community.

 Susan had a heart for Hispanic people, and this led her to volunteer one night a week teaching English to Spanish-speaking adults.
 She did this for twelve years.
 During this time, she became certified as an ESL (English as a Second Language) teacher.
 When their two daughters left for college, she returned to school to become a fully certified teacher in Spanish.